 Discover data through metadata (instead of file location or physical file name).

-Download batches of EISCAT files through the DIRAC server.
+Download batches of EISCAT files from the storages after these were discovered through the DIRAC server.

-The proof of concept will be based on (See Figure 2) a DIRAC Storage Element (SE) service running on a server at the EISCAT institute, from which the EISCAT Level 2 data file system is accessible.
+The proof of concept will be based on (See Figure 2) a DIRAC Storage Element (SE) service, which is a front-end server running at the EISCAT institute.
+The DIRAC SE makes EISCAT Level 2 data file system accessible to the File Catalogue and the users.
 The total EISCAT Level 2 dataset is 70-80 TB, out of which a subset will be deployed on the DIRAC SE server.
 This Storage Element service exposes the files to the DIRAC4EGI service portal.
 The key component in the setup is the EISCAT catalogue, a DB in the MySQL server component of DIRAC4EGI, hosted by CYFRONET in Poland.

 The file structure on the server and the metadata schema in the catalogue will replicate those used in the EISCAT database for level 2 files (See Appendix 1).
 Current metadata (in SQL database) are location (site, start time, end time) and access rights.
 Other ‘metadata’ are embedded in the files themselves.
 In the first prototype only these SQL will be used in the DIRAC metadata catalogue.
 (In a second phase additional metadata can be extracted from the files.)